Ergonomic mouse pens for your designing, animation, drawing, and editing needs

 You want a pen mouse that is designed to reduce wrist strain and is ambidextrous, meaning it can be used by both left and right-handed users.
 It should also have a sleek design that fits comfortably in your hand and a 2.4GHz wireless connection for long-range control up to 33ft.

 If you are making a presentation on a large screen, this speed won’t fit you.
-Then you choose 1600 DPI and your pen mouse will be super sensitive.
+Then you choose 1600 DPI, and your pen mouse will be super sensitive.

 Frequency.
 It's also crucial to consider the frequency of the Bluetooth mouse connection, which is usually 2.4GHz, but some operate on 5GHz for longer ranges and less interference from other devices.

 A pen mouse is a type of computer mouse that is designed to be more ergonomic and comfortable for users.
-It looks like a stylus for tablets or pen and uses the same technology as a wireless mouse to control the cursor on your screen.
+It looks like a stylus for tablets or a pen and uses the same technology as a wireless mouse to control the cursor on your screen.

 Concerning functionality, there is no significant difference between a regular mouse for iPad or Mac and a pocket mouse pen.
 They both can drag and drop, have a good point, and left-click accuracy.

-What are the main advantages of the pen mouse over the traditional mouse?
 Its ergonomic-wise shape makes the device perfect for those, who suffer from wrist pain or carpal tunnel syndrome.

 No. Like a traditional mouse, a pen mouse is not suitable for drawing.
-It won’t synchronize completely with your movements, won’t give you enough accuracy to get a good result.
+It won’t synchronize completely with your movements and won’t give you enough accuracy to get a good result.
+If you wish to handwrite or draw on the screen, use a stylus pen with a drawing tablet.

 In general, it is quite possible, though, you will need to get used to using a pen mouse after a regular mouse.
 Begin with lower DPI settings for fir first-person shooter (FPS) games like Overwatch, to make getting headshots easier.
 Once you get used, gradually increase the DPI.